 Dust off dirt on the surface – It is sure a messy task and can leave you sneezing for a long time.
 However, please remove the loose dust that has accumulated on the surface.
 Cover your nose, and mouth, and wear protective eye gear if you are allergic to dust before you start dusting.

 - You could hang the rug on a sturdy clothesline and shake off the dust from either side.
 Do it one side at a time.

 - If you own a small rug, you can hold it and give it a shake or flap it against the railing.

-- Rug beater comes handy if you happen to own a large one and does an excellent job of getting the dirt loose.
+- A rug beater comes in handy if you happen to own a large one and does an excellent job of getting the dirt loose.
 You could also use a carpet rake or broom to dust it.

-Wet Cleaning – Dusting and vacuum can get rid of the dust and loose dirt on the rug.
-Damp cleaning can help not only make your rug look as good as new but also to remove any unpleasant odor on the floor covering.
+Wet Cleaning – Dusting and vacuuming can get rid of the dust and loose dirt on the rug.
+Damp cleaning can help not only make your rug look as good as new but also remove any unpleasant odor on the floor covering.

 - Keep two buckets of water ready.
 This is just an approximate estimate; you can use more water to give the rug a thorough wash.
 In the two buckets of water, keep one bucket of clear cold water aside and mix the cleanser in the other bucket of water.

 - Test the cleaner or soap on a small surface before using it on the whole rug to make sure it does not cause the fabric to lose its color.
 You can test the solution by dipping the sponge on a small portion of the rug.

 - If the color test goes well and the fabric does not bleed much, you can do the damp cleaning.
 Dip the sponge into the soap water solution and squeeze it a bit to remove the excess water.
 You do not want to make your rug wet during the cleaning process.
 The rug should be damp from the cleaning and not wet with water dripping from it.
 This can make drying it more difficult and can also cause the colors to fade.